olcf/olcf-user-docs/services_and_applications/slate/image_building.rst

 ------------------------------------

 .. note::
-  This documentation assumes that you have Docker installed locally.
+  This assumes that you have Docker installed locally.
+Installing Docker is outside of the scope of this documentation.

 First you have to log into OpenShift